kimono-koans/httm/README.md

 ### Caveats

 Right now, you will need to use a Unix-ish-y Rust-supported platform to build and install (that is: Linux, Solaris/illumos, the BSDs, MacOS).
-Note: the platform need not support ZFS.
-There is no fundamental reason a non-interactive Windows version could not be built, as it once did build, but Windows platform support is not a priority for me, a non-Windows user.
+Note, your platform need not support ZFS.
+There is no fundamental reason a non-interactive Windows version of `httm` could not be built, as it once did build, but Windows platform support is not a priority for me, a non-Windows user.
 Contributions from Windows users are, of course, welcome.

 ## Example Usage